 And don’t forget, the omnipresent buzzword “toxins” because women are dirty

-The scariest parts about this is not only do men out there think this, there are women who menstruate out there who think this too.
+The scariest parts about this is not only do men out there think this, there are people who menstruate out there who think this too.
 Women who think they’re disgusting, out of control of their own bodies, and that a perfectly natural process is not only something shameful but a “sign of toxicity.”

 What is menstruation, anyway?